 Contact the Court before the appearance date indicated on the bottom of your summons (citation) to determine if you qualify for a Trial by Declaration (written statement).
 If so, the trial will be based upon your written statements made under penalty of perjury.
 Future court appearances may not be necessary.

 NOTE: If you do not qualify, you must comply with one of the other options listed above.

-If you qualify, you will be given a date by which your affidavit/declaration must be received at the Court.
-File your affidavit/declaration explaining the circumstances about the violation(s) with which you were charged.
+If you qualify, you will be given a date by which your declaration must be received at the Court.
+File your original, signed declaration explaining the circumstances about the violations with which you were charged.
 This is your only chance to present your side of the case to the judge.
-The law enforcement officer who issued the citation will also have the opportunity to file an affidavit/declaration in support of the charge(s).
+The law enforcement officer who issued the citation will also have the opportunity to file a declaration in support of the charges.
 The Court will make a decision based upon the written statements.

-IMPORTANT: Option 4 requires that when sending your Affidavit/Declaration to the Court you ALSO ENCLOSE A CHECK OR MONEY ORDER for the full presumptive fine amount as shown on the summons.
-If you are found NOT GUILTY, the Court will return the full amount of your payment.
+IMPORTANT: If you submit the base fine with your declaration under Option 4 and you are found NOT GUILTY, the Court will apply the amount to any fines return the full amount of your payment.
 If you are found GUILTY, the Court will return any amount remaining after taking out the fines and fees ordered by the judge.
 Please write the case/citation number on your check or money order.

 Option 5 – Pay your Citation on-line

 (Generally available 24 hours a day, 7 days a week).

 If you know your citation number, you can use your Visa or Mastercard debit or credit card to pay your fine using our OJD Court EPAY site